YeoHoonYun/gilded-rose/README.md

 - original : Original source from [wouterla](https://github.com/wouterla/GildedRose).
 Item class has changed a little bit.
 - step1 : Coverage 100% test cases.
 - step2 : Refactor only GildedRose.java.
 Simplify conditional statement, Extract methods and constants.
-- step3 : Refactor into a Proxy, State, Simple Factory pattern.
+- step3 : Refactor into a State(Strategy), Flyweight Factory pattern.

 ## How to Import